-One of my daughters shares more than her red hair and Sri Lankan-American background with the main character of Anusha of Prospect Corner, the middle grade novel we wrote together (the e-book is now $1.99 on Amazon; See also: A Review of Anusha of Prospect Corner (Our #Ownvoices Novel Inspired By Anne of Green Gables).
+One of my daughters shares more than her red hair and Sri Lankan-American background with the main character of Anusha of Prospect Corner, the middle grade novel we wrote together.
+See: A Review of Anusha of Prospect Corner (Our #Ownvoices Novel Inspired By Anne of Green Gables).

 They share a “superpower” too.
 Anusha is uncommonly good at finding four-leaf clovers, and yesterday, my daughter showed she is also quite good at finding them.
 We stuck her clovers in a copy of Anusha: